 A Guide to Calling Your Legislators

 Right now Kids Cook!’s funding has been ended by the federal government.
 Kids Cook! has survived funding changes to our program in the past, but only with the help and support of our community.
-One of the best ways to make your voice heard and help out is to make phone calls to your New Mexico legislators asking them host an immediate special session to address the funding crisis to Kids Cook! and other important programs affected by the new federal budget!
+The good news is, New Mexico state legislature has decided to hold a special session to address various problems created by the new federal budget.
+But we still need you to call and make sure our legislators understand that people want a replacement for SNAP-Education that will saves Kids Cook! from future disaster.
 It only takes a few minutes, and it makes a big difference.
 Continue reading for a description of how to prepare and what to expect.

 Before the Call

-Take a few minutes to look up each senator before calling their office.
+Take a few minutes to look up each legislator’s committees and recent votes, especially in Health, Education, and Appropriations.

 During the Call